-All Leave of Absence paperwork must be submitted within 72 hours from the receipt of the Leave of Absence application.
+All Leave of Absence paperwork must be submitted within 5 business days from the receipt of the Leave of Absence application.
 The Leave of Absence application can be obtained from the Registrar's Office.
 Leave of Absences will only be granted to students who have successfully completed at least one module.
 No Leave of Absence can exceed 180 days.